mstan19/cozia/README.md

 ### What makes your project stand out?

 There are a lot of cool features.
 One, this application is mobile responsive.
 Two, every form uses server-side verifications.
 Three, this application has a dynamic table where users can modify their order list.
 If users want to update their products, then a modal will pop up and have their previous data preloaded already.
 Four, if users want to delete a product or delete their account, then a modal will pop up and users have to input their username correctly.
+Also, this app can take payments using Stripe.
 Finally, this app is deployed with popular services: Amazon Web Services (AWS) and Heroku.

 But don't take our word for it, checkout out our cool app!